 If you’re experiencing issues with messages not being delivered or constant indexing, check out our guides on fixing iMessage delivery issues and resolving iPhone message indexing problems.

-Carrier-Specific Solutions
+#Carrier-Specific Solutions

-- Contact T-Mobile support
+- Contact T-Mobile support at 611

 - Ask them to check and update your shortcode settings